Crisp bi-G\"{o}del modal logic and its paraconsistent expansion: Axiomatisation of and

-Next, we prove the counterpart of proposition~4.7 in~\cite{RodriguezVidal2021}.
-Again, we will not be able to mimic it step-by-step since $\biG$ does not have the deduction theorem, only the $\triangle$ deduction theorem.
+Next, we prove the counterpart of Proposition~4.7 in~\cite{RodriguezVidal2021}.
+Again, we will not be able to mimic it step-by-step since $\biG$ is not definable as the preservation of $1$.
+On the other hand, we need to fail the entailment in such a way that the premises are evaluated at $1$.
 Thus, we need a stronger version of~\cite[Lemma~4.6]{RodriguezVidal2021}.
 Our next proposition serves exactly this goal. \begin{proposition} Let $\phi\in\lozenge^{=\alpha}_u$ for some $\alpha>0$ and set

 Then $u(\lozenge\triangle\delta')=1$. \end{proposition} \begin{proof} Note that $u(\lozenge\phi)\!>\!u\left(\bigvee\lozenge\lozenge^{<\alpha}_u\right)$ by definition.
 Thus we have $u\left(\lozenge\phi\!\rightarrow\!\lozenge\bigvee\lozenge^{<\alpha}_u\right)\!<\!1$ by $\mathbf{K}$, whence $u\left({\sim}\triangle\left(\lozenge\phi\!\rightarrow\!\lozenge\bigvee\lozenge^{<\alpha}_u\right)\right)\!=\!1$.
-Now, we use ${\sim}\triangle\lozenge$ axiom to obtain that $u(\lozenge{\sim}\triangle(\phi\rightarrow\bigvee\lozenge^{<1}_u))=1$.
-From here, since $\HGtriangle\vdash{\sim}\triangle(\phi\rightarrow\bigvee\lozenge^{<1}_u)\rightarrow\triangle((\phi\rightarrow\bigvee\lozenge^{<1}_u)\rightarrow\bigvee\lozenge^{<1}_u)$, we obtain $u(\lozenge\triangle\delta')\!=\!1$ by an application of $\mathbf{nec}$ and $\mathbf{K}$, as required. \end{proof}
+Now, we use ${\sim}\triangle\lozenge$ axiom to obtain that $u(\lozenge{\sim}\triangle(\phi\rightarrow\bigvee\lozenge^{<\alpha}_u))=1$.
+From here, since $\HGtriangle\vdash{\sim}\triangle(\phi\rightarrow\bigvee\lozenge^{<\alpha}_u)\rightarrow\triangle((\phi\rightarrow\bigvee\lozenge^{<\alpha}_u)\rightarrow\bigvee\lozenge^{<\alpha}_u)$, we obtain $u(\lozenge\triangle\delta')\!=\!1$ by an application of $\mathbf{nec}$ and $\mathbf{K}$, as required. \end{proof}